Polk State College has served the higher education needs of Polk County for more than 50 years.

-This Catalog contains a wealth of information, but for even more details, students should visit polk.edu.
+This Catalog contains a wealth of information; even more details on specific topics can be found on the College's website (polk.edu).
 The website provides information about admission requirements, student services, the student registration process (in PASSPORT), faculty members, clubs, athletics, and student activities, as well as campus maps and much more.

-It is strongly recommended that new students follow the Admission Steps to Polk State found on the College website.
+Polk State strongly encourages new students to follow the Admission Steps to Polk State found on the College website.
 This list contains practical step-by-step instructions for admission.

 Accessing Polk State Archived Catalogs

-Digital catalogs are available for Academic Year 2010-2011 forward and these can be accessed by using the catalog drop-down window.
-Older printed catalogs are available in the College's libraries, or these can be requested by contacting firstname.lastname@example.org.
+Digital catalogs archives are available from Academic Year 2010-2011 forward; these can be accessed by using the catalog drop-down window.
+Older printed catalogs are available in the College's libraries, or these can be requested by contacting email@example.com.

 Polk State College has locations across Polk County, including full-service campuses in Winter Haven and Lakeland, the Polk State Airside Center south of Lakeland Linder Regional Airport, the Polk State JD Alexander Center in Lake Wales, the Polk State Clear Springs Advanced Technology Center in Bartow, and the Center for Public Safety in Winter Haven.

 The Winter Haven Campus, overlooking Lake Elbert, was established in 1968 and houses both academic and district administrative functions.